Race: Verstappen cruises to victory in Abu Dhabi

 The top three positions remained unchanged throughout with Valtteri Bottas and Lewis Hamilton constantly running second and third, as the seven-time World Champion returned to action following his self-isolation having tested positive for COVID-19, forcing him to miss last week’s Sakhir Grand Prix.

 In a clean start, Verstappen led away from Bottas and Hamilton as all of the top six held their positions on the opening lap and that remained the case through the largely processional opening stages until lap six when Alex Albon, who had claimed Lando Norris was “overdriving” via the team radio, got past the McLaren.

-Bottas was urged to push on lap eight as he ran just under three seconds behind Verstappen, with Hamilton in no man’s land in third – no man’s land, the kind of place that leads you to a spin casino F1, on the odd occasion.
+Bottas was urged to push on lap eight as he ran just under three seconds behind Verstappen, with Hamilton in no man’s land in third.

 But the push was thwarted on lap 10 when Sergio Perez, last week’s winner, had to retire from his last grand prix for Racing Point with a suspected transmission problem and, parked up by the side of the track, triggered a Virtual Safety Car followed by a full Safety Car period amid reports of oil on the circuit.

 Loss of power for @SChecoPerez forced him to park up.